Serious Lawyers for Serious Injuries

 The presence of injuries and other physical changes to the body is one of the most obvious signs of physical abuse.
 Bruises, cuts, black eyes, burns, and laceration marks may all appear on the body of a nursing home resident who has suffered abuse at the hands of a staff member.
 Victims may also start experiencing anxiety, act fearful around certain staff members, be fearful of physical touch, or have trouble sleeping.

 While nursing home staff frequently provide physical support to residents, physical touch should never reach a point where it may be considered abuse.
-The following are all examples of physical abuse:

 • Slapping